phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

     b' = b \cdot \cos \beta
 $$

-Another way to see the cable plane is to rotate the cable plane:
+Another way to see the cable plane is to rotate the cable plane.
-- correct elevation difference
-- rotation of $\beta$ angle around MN which is horizontal with the correction
-- reapply the elevation correction.

 ## Catenary model